 Termite Inspections by MightyMite Termite Services

-At MightyMite Termite Services, we perform termite inspections to ensure that the property you’re considering is free of pests.
+At MightyMite Termite Services, we perform termite inspections to ensure that the property you’re considering is free of wood destroying organisms.
 Once you’ve purchased a house, we can help you keep your home safe from termites, using treatments that are naturally derived and have a low impact on the environment.
 We diagnose and treat infestations with the most effective methods and unmatched warranties, solving your termite problems the first time, with an industry-best “no call-back rate.”
 That, combined with our experience, technology, and highly trained professional staff, makes us the leading extermination company in the Bay Area.
 We understand that your home is your most important investment, so we work hard to provide excellent service, utilizing industry best practices to solve our customers’ termite problems in Northern California.
 For more information, call us today at 408-377-3761, email Info@mightymitetermite.com, or contact us through our website.